SR 80 (Southern Blvd) Bridge Replacement Project

 How long will construction take?

-Construction is expected to begin in April 2017 with completion anticipated by late 2020.
+Construction began in April 2017 with completion anticipated by early 2021.

 What will happen to the existing bridge?